 The main KPI to measure the success of a company has always been profit.
 The bottom line.
 The shareholder value so to speak.
-Profit was the only measure and the only goal.
-We have seen, and unfortunately are still seeing, the effects of this approach with massive lay-offs and reorganizations, all aimed at achieving the highest profit.

-Of course, we believe that a company must be sustainable with a healthy result, but we are also seeing that profit is no longer the only measure that counts.
+Profit has often been the only measure and the only goal.
+And while we all understand that companies must be financially sustainable, there are also other factors that contribute to a company’s overall health, performance and footprint.
+Profit is no longer the only measure that counts.

-The so-called triple bottom line (TBL or 3BL) is gaining more and more ground.
+The so-called triple bottom line (TBL or 3BL) is gaining more and more ground as a measure of a company’s true performance.
 The TBL covers three parts: social, environmental and financial results.
-It enables companies to evaluate their performance in a broader perspective.
+It enables companies to evaluate their performance in a broader perspective than financial results alone.
 It includes, for example, their footprint in the supply chain.
-After all, what does a large profit mean when it has caused havoc in the supply chain with, for example, pollution, deforestation and human rights infringements such as forced labour or child labour?
+After all, what does a large financial profit mean if generating it has caused havoc in the supply chain with, for example, pollution, deforestation and human rights infringements such as forced labour or child labour?

 Challenges in triple bottom line accounting

 This daunting task may put companies off even attempting to map out their supply chain, but luckily we are seeing more and more companies recognizing their responsibility and working on improving their entire supply chain.
 The traditional one up, one down view of the supply chain is being replaced by full visibility from source to final product.
 Questions such as: “Where did the ingredients come from and under which circumstances have they been produced?” can only be answered by using supply chain mapping, traceability and by collecting data at all relevant stakeholders in the supply chain.